 - Covered bookcases ad picture frames with the wrapping paper to turn a family room into a royal suite.

-- Use tissue paper to make GIANT pom-pom flowers (easy tutorial from House on the Way) then hang them ALL over the party area.
+- Use tissue paper to make GIANT pom-pom flowers (easy tutorial from Martha Stewart), then hang them ALL over the party area.

 - Cheap fabric is reusable and make great decor